dszv/Lagrange/README.md

 # Personal blog

-First blog test for physics posts.
+First blog test for physics posts using the Lagrange theme.

+# Lagrange

-# Old README.md
+### Note: Old README.md

 Lagrange is a minimalist Jekyll theme for running a personal blog or site for free through [Github Pages](https://pages.github.com/), or on your own server.
 Everything that you will ever need to know about this Jekyll theme is included in the README below, which you can also find in [the demo site](https://lenpaul.github.io/Lagrange/).